bkuschak/adc_to_ntc_temperature/README.md

 # Description
-These python scripts were adapted from the webpage https://www.sebulli.com/ntc/index.php
+These python scripts were inspired by the webpage https://www.sebulli.com/ntc/index.php

 They generate C-code to convert an ADC measurement of an NTC voltage divider to temperature using a lookup table.
 This can be included in an MCU project for example.

 The website was limited to 8, 10, 12 bit ADC resolution.
-This script allows arbitrary values for the ADC resolution and the table length.
+These scripts allow arbitrary values for the ADC resolution and the table length.

 There are two scripts.
-One generates the lookup table using the manufacturer-specified Beta value.
+One generates a lookup table using the manufacturer-specified Beta value.
 The other generates a table using an arbitrary list of manufacturer-specified resistance vs temperature points.
 The second is likely to be more accurate and is recommended if you have access to